seanmorris/pib/README.md

 ]});
 ```

 Some extensions require supporting libraries.
-You can provide URLs for those as `shareLibs` as well, just pass `ini: false`:
+You can provide URLs for those as `sharedLibs` as well, just pass `ini: false`:

 ```javascript
 const php = new PhpWeb({sharedLibs: [